Elijah5399/AngelHack/README.md

 -Go to cloud services > cloud DNS, create zone.
 Enter any zone name.
 For DNS name, enter the domain name without any prefix, e.g. example.com and not www.example.com (need to have a DNS name beforehand)

-Current issues:

-1. Implement sorting of comments
+Main quests:

-2. COME UP WITH CONTENT!!!!
+1. COME UP WITH CONTENT!!!!

-3. Make icon and change website name
+2. Make icon and change website name

+3. Make about, help and contact page

+Side quests:

+1. Enable comment replying

+2. Enable comment deletion

 USEFUL LINKS